 We’ve turned the corner on 2020, but for the past few decades, the baseball cap has made its way into hip-hop culture, arguably one of the main reasons for the fitted baseball cap’s visibility on the street.
 Additionally, Hat Heaven notes that there are four main trends in the cap category that have taken off, particularly in this past year’s fashion scene.

-These caps are minimalist in design and made with premium fabrics, like wool, which give them more of a high-end, yet throwback look.
+Trucker caps are still really popular and when you add in premium fabrics, like wool, it gives them more of a high-end, yet nostalgic look.

-Casual dads can recover from a lame joke by wearing a casual cap that shows they know how to be trendy.
+Dads everywhere can recover from a lame joke by wearing a casual cap that shows they know how to be trendy.

-Snapbacks have become the go-to cap for most people these days, especially those in the hip-hop community.
-They’re simple, clean and can be found in almost any color you’ll need to match your outfit.
+Finally, snapbacks have become the go-to cap for most people these days, especially those in the hip-hop community.
+They’re simple, clean and can be found in almost any color you’ll need to complete your outfit.

-The great thing about the baseball cap is there truly is no one-style-fits-all.
-Young and old, men and women (and even some animals) can pull off the cap look, turning any random street look into our very own personal field of dreams.
+The great thing about baseball caps is there’s truly no one-style-fits-all.
+Young and old, men and women can pull off the cap look, turning any fashion statement into your very own personal field of dreams.

 What’s your favorite cap style?
 Let us know in the comments below!